mcneel/developer.rhino3d.com/_guide_topics/zoo/creating_zoo_plugins.md

 ## Prerequisites

 Zoo plugins are .NET Framework 4.0 assemblies.
-To create a plugins for Zoo 5, you need one of the following development tools:
+To create a plugins for Zoo, you need one of the following development tools:

 1. Microsoft Visual C# 2010.
 1. Microsoft Visual Basic .NET 2010.